DrGLDavidson/w-song-titles/README.md

 | `Final song title` | Archivist's finalised title, if known. |
 | `version`          | Archivist's recorded version number |

-The Script can be modified to pull from a google spreadsheet API
 ---
+The script can be modified for google spreadsheet API

 ## Output Columns